goburrow/gol/README.md

 supports logging level and hierarchy.

 The [`Logger` interface](https://github.com/goburrow/gol/blob/master/api.go)
-is quite minimal and does not allow you to set level directly but the `DefaultLogger`, its default implementation, does.
+is kept minimal and does not allow you to set level directly but the `DefaultLogger`, its default implementation, does.
 You can also create a Logger hierarchy with the `DefaultLogger`.
-A logger "a/b/c" will inherit logging level, layouter and appender from logger "a/b" unless its own properties are set.
+For example, logger `a/b/c` will inherit logging level and appender from logger `a/b` unless its own properties are set.

 ## Example